 - You don't receive the most current free/busy information between on-premises and cloud users.

 - An error 8344 occurs in Microsoft Identity Integration Server (MIIS) that says, "Insufficient access rights to perform the operation."

 These symptoms may occur if shared Exchange features aren't enabled and if the incorrect permissions are applied to Active Directory attributes.

 To resolve this issue, follow these steps.

-Make sure that the latest version of the Directory Sync tool is installed and that you run the Windows Azure Active Directory Sync tool Configuration Wizard.
+Make sure that the latest version of the Directory Sync tool is installed and that you run the Azure Active Directory Sync tool Configuration Wizard.
 When you run the wizard, one screen prompts you to enable rich coexistence.
 Complete the wizard, and then start directory synchronization.

 Alternatively, you can run the Enable-MSOnlineRichCoexistence